 Account Opening Charges are EUR 89 and a monthly charges of EUR 4.90 pm from the time a deposit is confirmed.
 The blocked account can only be opened for one year and every additional year costs EUR 89.
 You might be eligible for a EUR 110 cashback if you open a Fintiba Plus account (blocked account + health insurance), more on this below.
 Click here to open a Fintiba account

-Here is a rough comparison of how much a Deutsche Bank Blocked account, Fintiba Blocked account or X-patrio blocked account would cost for a 3-month German course, 6 month Job search Visa, or a 1 or 2-year University program.
-In this calculation only the basic blocked account package is included, and cashback or coupon codes are not included.
+Here is a rough comparison of how much a Deutsche Bank Blocked account, Fintiba Blocked account or Expatrio blocked account would cost for a 3-month German course, 6 month Job search Visa, or a 1 or 2-year university program.
+In this calculation, only the basic blocked account package is included, and cashback or coupon codes are not included.

 |3 months||~ €180||~ €105||~ €65||€99|